Natalie Ogbourne

 My favorites are simple.
 They represent Yellowstone and what draws me back, again and again.
 They are water, wildlife, and wilderness.
 Without them, a visit to Yellowstone would feel incomplete.

-- A long stop at the Old Faithful Historic District | I once spent a summer working at the Old Faithful Inn.
+1. A long stop at the Old Faithful Historic District I once spent a summer working at the Old Faithful Inn.
 Because of that, walking the boardwalks, watching Old Faithful erupt, and wandering through the Inn refreshes my soul.
 (To see a current Old Faithful eruption, click here.)

-- The Back Basin at Norris Geyser Basin | Over the years, Back Basin has become my absolute favorite thermal area.
+2. The Back Basin at Norris Geyser Basin | Over the years, Back Basin has become my absolute favorite thermal area.
 Last time we visited the park, we walked it three different times–at sunset (pictured above) and at midday.
-The time before, we walked it twice.
-Porcelain Basin is showier, but Back Basin manages to both wooded and lovely, as well as stark and mysterious.
+During the previous visit, we walked it twice.
+Porcelain Basin is showier, but Back Basin manages to be both wooded and lovely, as well as stark and mysterious.

-- A stop at one of the viewing points of the Grand Canyon of the Yellowstone | Lookout Point and Artist Point are my favorite quick stops.
+4. A stop at one of the viewing points of the Grand Canyon of the Yellowstone | Lookout Point and Artist Point are my favorite quick stops.
 Uncle Tom’s Trail and Red Rock Point are my favorite hikes that lead partway down into the canyon.
 While not excessively long, both involve steep climbs.
 Do your research before you go.
 Update: Uncle Tom’s Trail has been closed for construction since 2019.
-A ranger I spoke to at Canyon in 2022 said that it is like to reopen and was somewhat awed to meet someone who had actually taken that trail.
-Also, the trail to Red Rock Point is closed for trail maintenance.
-The flooding of summer 2022 put trail added many trails to this list.
-That same ranger did not know when the trail to Red Rock Point would reopen.
+A ranger I spoke to at Canyon in 2022 said that it is unlikely to reopen and was somewhat awed to meet someone who had actually taken that trail.
+Also, the trail to Red Rock Point is occasionally closed for trail maintenance.

-- A drive through Lamar Valley | Picturesque and teeming with wildlife, it has, over time, become one of my favorite places in the park.
-It’s probably the best place in Yellowstone to see wolves.
-I’ve been surprised by several wolf-sightings here.
+5. A drive through Lamar Valley Picturesque and teeming with wildlife, it has, over time, become one of my favorite places in the park.
+It’s probably the best location in Yellowstone to see wolves.
+I’ve been surprised by several wolf sightings here.

 happy trails ~ Natalie 🥾